awesto/django-shop/docs/customer-model.rst

 Anonymous Users and Visiting Customers
 --------------------------------------

-Most requests to your site will be anonymous requests.
+Most requests to your site will be of anonymous nature.
 They will not send a cookie containing a session_id to the client, and they won't create a session object on the server.
 Such requests contain a ``VisitingCustomer`` object associated with an ``AnonymousUser`` object.